Vengeance Hath No Fury

 Auzara cursed as she surfaced in the trough.

-Turning around, Topek walked back to his lady friend.
-Brushing mud off her clothes Loretta vowed some kind of revenge.
+Turning around, Topek walked back to his friend and helped her to her feet.
+Brushing mud off her clothes, Loretta vowed some kind of revenge.

 Climbing out of the trough as Orion laughed at her, Auzara jested, “Well, at least we don’t need a bath today.”